 Experiments can be used in a variety of ways.
-For example, set one trigger to launch an experiment with as many paths or variants you need.
-Or create an experiment after a customer has taken action.
-Or create an experiment using different channels, like SMS versus email, to see which message performs better.
+You could set one trigger to launch an experiment with as many paths or variants you need, or you could create an experiment after a customer has taken action.
+Another possibility is to create an experiment using different channels, like SMS versus email, to see which message performs better.
 This is only the beginning of potential use cases.

-- Add an experiment component anywhere within the orchestration
+- Add an experiment component anywhere within an orchestration

 - View visual variant and control paths